polterguy/phosphorusfive/plugins/p5.web/README.md

 ```

 Even though we do _not_ use an expression in the above example, we still return the children widgets in a similar structure as we did with our previous
-example of *[p5.web.widgets.get-parent]*, which used an expression.
+example of **[p5.web.widgets.get-parent]** which used an expression.
 This is to make sure we always return data to the caller in the same format.
 If we had
-used an expression leading to multiple source widgets, instead of the constant of "foo", we would have had multiple return nodes beneath *[p5.web.widgets.get-children]*
+used an expression leading to multiple source widgets, instead of the constant of _"foo"_, we would have had multiple return nodes
-in our result.
+beneath **[p5.web.widgets.get-children]** in our result.

-Notice!
-Most of these retrieval Active Events will actually throw an exception if the queried widget does not exist.
-If you supplied "does-not-exist" to
-your *[p5.web.widgets.get-children]* invocation for instance, it would throw an exception.

 #### [p5.web.widgets.find] and [p5.web.widgets.find-like]

-These events takes (optionally) the "root widget from where to start your search", and require you to parametrize them with children nodes,
+These events takes (optionally) the root widget from where to start your search, and require you to parametrize them with children nodes,
 having at least a name, and optionally a value.
 The name of the node, is some attribute that must exist on your widget, for it be returned as
 a match.
 The value of the attribute to look for, is an optionally value for that attribute, which the widget must either have an exact match
-of (*[p5.web.widgets.find]*), or contain (for the *[p5.web.widgets.find-like]* event).
+of (**[p5.web.widgets.find]**), or contain (for the **[p5.web.widgets.find-like]** event).

 Let's see an example.

 ```
 create-widget:foo
-  position:0
   widgets
     literal:bar1
       innerValue:bar1